 Recent group exhibitions include Made in LA, Hammer Museum, Los Angeles (2014); A Personal Choice, Galleria Il Capricorno, Venice (2013); The Mystery Trend, Wallspace, New York (2012); I Do This, I Do That – Joe Bradley & Ricky Swallow, The Taut and The Tame, Berlin (2011); Almanac: The Gift Of Ann Lewis AO, MCA, Sydney (2010); Lost & Found: An Archaeology of The Present, Tarrawarra Biennial, Tarrawarra Museum of Art, Healesville, Victoria (2008); Effigies, Stuart Shave/Modern Art, London (2007); and Getting Emotional, Institute of Contemporary Art, Boston (2005).

-Swallow’s work is held in many significant public and private collections in Australia and internationally, including the Museum of Modern Art, New York; the University of California, Berkeley Art Museum, Berkeley; the Art Gallery of New South Wales, Sydney; the National Gallery of Victoria, Melbourne; the National Gallery of Australia, Canberra; the Museum of Contemporary Art, Sydney; and the Art Gallery of Western Australia, Perth.
+Swallow’s work is held in many public and private collections in Australia and internationally, including the Museum of Modern Art, New York; University of California, Berkeley Art Museum, Berkeley; Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; National Gallery of Australia, Canberra; and Art Gallery of Western Australia, Perth.